 As “You-can-call-me-Bob” had a hearty appetite, I began to fear I wouldn’t be able to continue feeding him daily, and decided to suggest that he vary his choice of “restaurant”.

-That evening he appeared at his usual time, but before I could say anything, he thanked me for my hospitality over the last few weeks, explained that he had been stranded in Cape Town and now had a bus ticket back to his family in Port Elizabeth.
+That evening, he appeared at his usual time, but before I could say anything, he thanked me for my hospitality over the last few weeks, explaining that he had been stranded in Cape Town and now had a bus ticket back to his family in Port Elizabeth.
 He would leave in an hour.

 I didn’t know whether to laugh or cry.
-There I was holding a large quantity of illegal drugs in my hand, knowing I couldn’t burn it because the neighbours would call the cops.
-I didn’t dare put it in the garbage in case it was traced back to me, and at the same time I was so touched that ‘Bob’ really was giving me his most prized possession!
+There I was, holding a large quantity of illegal drugs in my hand, knowing I couldn’t burn it because the neighbours would call the cops.
+I didn’t dare put it in the garbage in case it was traced back to me, and at the same time, I was so touched that ‘Bob’ had given me his most prized possession!

 In case you’re wondering, I eventually mixed it with sand and dumped it in a municipal bin under cover of darkness.
-And yes, I remained touched by his generosity, greater far than mine — for he gave his greatest treasure.
+And yes, I remained touched by his generosity, which was far greater than mine, for he gave his greatest treasure.